ansible/ansible-documentation/docs/docsite/rst/reference_appendices/general_precedence.rst

 Variable values associated directly with a host or group, including variables defined in inventory, by vars plugins, or using modules like :ref:`set_fact<set_fact_module>` and :ref:`include_vars<include_vars_module>`, are available to all plays.
 These 'host scope' variables are also available through the ``hostvars[]`` dictionary.

-Variables set via ``extra vars`` have a global scope for the current run and will be present both as 'playbook object vars' and 'hostvars'.
+Variables set through ``extra vars`` have a global scope for the current run and will be present both as 'playbook object vars' and 'hostvars'.

 .. _general_precedence_extra_vars: